Key takeaways:

 The Most Common Cause of a Lump Between the Rib Cage Above the Stomach

-The most common underlying problem that can cause an abdominal mass to appear is a hernia.
-A hernia occurs when part of an organ, or fatty tissue, squeezes into an area where it has no business being in.
+The most common underlying problem that can cause an abdominal mass to appear is a hernia1.

 All organs inside the abdominal cavity are surrounded by connective tissue and muscle to form the abdominal wall.
-If there is a weak spot – a fascia – in this wall, the part of the organ closest to it may squeeze through this newly formed opening to enter the adjoining cavity.
+If there is a weak spot in this wall (caused by a lack of stiffness in the fascia2), the part of the organ closest to it may squeeze through this newly formed opening to enter the adjoining cavity, resulting in a hernia.

 When the abdominal wall in this area weakens, fatty tissue pushes through the weak spot and forms a lump.
-The only symptom, if any, of this kind of condition is tenderness and a slight pain in the lump as the fatty tissue is pinched by the muscles in the abdominal wall.
+This condition is often asymptomatic5.
+The only symptoms are tenderness and a slight pain in the lump as the fatty tissue is pinched by the muscles in the abdominal wall.
+A development in the pain or levels of discomfort may be a cause for concern.

 Other Reasons for an Abdominal Mass